openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 ## Overview

-This specification defines the new endpoints as well as additional parameters to existing OpenID Connect endpoints required to implement the protocol outlined in the previous section.
-Aspects not defined in this specification are expected to follow [OpenID.Core].
+This specification defines new endpoints as well as additional parameters to existing OAuth endpoints required to implement the protocol outlined in the previous section.
+It also introduces a new authorization details type according to [@!I-D.ietf-oauth-rar] to convey the details about the credentials the wallet wants to obtain.
+Aspects not defined in this specification are expected to follow [@!RFC6749].

 There are the following new endpoints: